lawrencesiao/Slidifyppt/index.md

 ## Moving Range Measurement
 # Now we get:

-1. Where those users live in.
+1. Where those user live.
-2. How long do each user spend on MRT.
+2. How long each user spends on the MRT.

 --- .dark .segue